kyma-incubator/compass/docs/internal/proposals/compass-split/compass-split.md

   - External Services Mock
   - Connectivity Adapter
   - Schema Migrator
-- Kyma Control Plane, which contains Runtime-related components and its dependencies:
+- Kyma Control Plane (KCP), which contains Runtime-related components and its dependencies:
   - Kyma Environment Broker
-  - Provisioner
+  - Runtime Provisioner
   - Metris
   - Kubeconfig Service
   - Schema Migrator

-Schema Migrator source code and chart is split into two places, to handle database migrations for Application Connectivity and Runtime-related components.
+Schema Migrator source code and chart stay in both places to handle database migrations for Application Connectivity and Runtime-related components.

-Additionally, the PostgreSQL chart is copied to both of the repositories, as it is a dependency for both group of the components.
+Additionally, the PostgreSQL chart is copied to both repositories as it is a dependency for both groups of components.

-To preserve Git history, complete Compass history is pushed to the Kyma Control Plane repository.
-All changes are made on top of the Compass history, including Application Connectivity components removal or code imports change.
+To preserve Git history, the complete Compass history is pushed to the Kyma Control Plane repository.
+All changes are made on top of the Compass history, including Application Connectivity components removal and code import changes.

 ### Steps

-The following steps have to be executed, to complete Compass project split:
+The following steps have to be executed to complete the Compass project split:

 - Create new repository `control-plane` under `kyma-project` GitHub organization

-  - follow the process described in kyma-project/community
+  - Follow the process described in the `kyma-project/community` repository.
-  - configure repository (labels, branch protection etc.)
+  - Configure the repository (add labels, branch protection, etc.).

 - Split Chart

   - Step 1: do it in the same repository
   - Step 2: move KCP chart to new repository
   - Make Compass-KCP communication external
-  - Modify components if needed
+  - Modify the components, if needed.
   - Remove KCP components on Compass repo, and Compass components on KCP repo

-- Create Kyma Control Plane Installer
+- Create Kyma Control Plane Installer.

-  - base on compass installer (copy & modify needed files)
+  - Base on the Compass Installer (copy and modify the needed files).
-  - Prepare Prow pipeline to build KCP installer
+  - Prepare a Prow pipeline to build the KCP installer.
-  - Prepare installation CR for Kyma, Compass and KCP
+  - Prepare installation CRs for Kyma, Compass, and KCP.
-    - Use separate namespace
+    - Use separate Namespaces.

-- Define fixed Compass release version in the Kyma Control Plane repo
+- Define a fixed Compass release version in the Kyma Control Plane repo.

-- Copy `KYMA_VERSION` file to Control Plane repo
+- Copy the `KYMA_VERSION` file to the Kyma Control Plane repo.

-- Modify run.sh script to install: Kyma (from `KYMA_VERSION`), Compass (from `COMPASS_VERSION`), KCP straight from the repo
+- Modify the `run.sh` script to install Kyma (from the `KYMA_VERSION` file), Compass (from the `COMPASS_VERSION` file), and KCP straight from the repo.
-- Prepare KCP-integration Prow pipeline for new KCP repo (base on existing compass-integration job)
+- Prepare the KCP-integration Prow pipeline for the new KCP repo (base on the existing Compass-integration job).
-- Prepare KCP-GKE-integration Prow pipeline for new KCP repo (base on existing compass-gke-integration job on Compass)
+- Prepare the KCP-GKE-integration Prow pipeline for the new KCP repo (base on the existing Compass-GKE-integration job on Compass).

-- Duplicate GKE-compass-provisioner tests Prow pipeline and run it on KCP repo
+- Duplicate the GKE-Compass-Provisioner tests Prow pipeline and run it on the KCP repo.

-- Prepare Prow jobs for building KCP components
+- Prepare Prow jobs for building the KCP components.

-- Prepare KCP development artifacts Prowjob
+- Prepare the KCP development artifacts Prowjob.

-  - Base on Compass artifacts jobs
+  - Base on Compass artifacts jobs.

-- Prepare installation CR for KCP
+- Prepare the installation CR for KCP.

-  - Use separate namespace
+  - Use separate Namespaces.

-- Split documentation
+- Split the documentation.

-  - Discuss how the docs should look on the website (which node)
+  - Discuss how the docs should look on the website (which node to use).

-- Configure Test Grid to display KCP dashboard
+- Configure TestGrid to display the KCP dashboard.

 - Modify pipelines for the internal environments:

-  - Watch KCP repo for changes
+  - Watch the KCP repo for changes.
-  - Install Compass from fixed `COMPASS_VERSION` from KCP repo
+  - Install Compass from the fixed `COMPASS_VERSION` from the KCP repo.
-  - Modify from where we get Kyma version to install: Install Kyma from fixed `KYMA_VERSION` from KCP repo
+  - Modify the file from which we get the Kyma version to install (install Kyma from the fixed `KYMA_VERSION` file from the KCP repo).
-  - Install KCP installer as a new step
+  - Install the KCP installer as a new step.

-### Migration of existing Compass installations
+### Migration of the existing Compass installations

 Migration of the existing Compass installation doesn't require any custom operations.

-Once a pipeline is modified to install Kyma Control Plane components from `control-plane` repository on top of existing Compass installation, the transition period begins.
+Once a pipeline is modified to install Kyma Control Plane components from the `control-plane` repository on top of the existing Compass installation, the transition period begins.
 In the transition period, there will be duplicated KCP components on the cluster.
-They will be deployed in two different namespaces: `compass-system` and `kcp-system`.
-The transition period ends once the Compass chart is modified and all KCP components are deleted from the Compass chart.
+They will be deployed in two different Namespaces: `compass-system` and `kcp-system`.
+The transition period ends when the Compass chart is modified and all KCP components are deleted from the Compass chart.

 ### Cleanup

-Once Compass components are migrated to a separate internal environment:
+Once the Compass components are migrated to a separate internal environment:

-- Remove Compass installation step from internal environment pipelines
+- Remove the Compass installation step from internal environment pipelines.
-- Remove Registration Job in Kyma Control Plane
+- Remove the registration job from Kyma Control Plane.